 How to Set Up Remedial Training

-Using Groups in the console allows you to not only target users with phishing tests and/or training modules but also can be used to quickly address the users who need security awareness training the most: phish-prone users.
+Using Groups in the console, you can target those users who need security awareness training the most: your phish-prone users.

-A phish-prone user is someone who has failed your phishing test, whether by clicking a phishing link, opening an attachment, replying to a phishing email, or entering data on a landing page as part of one of our phishing tests.
+A phish-prone user is someone who has failed your phishing test, whether by clicking a phishing link, opening an attachment, entering data on a landing page, or conducting other potentially dangerous behavior.

 This guide will show you how to automatically group phish-prone users and assign them to a training campaign.
 Once the below steps are followed, you'll have a completely automated ongoing phishing and remedial training campaign system set up.

 Create your remedial training group

 The first step is to create a group to add your phish-prone users to.
-This will also be the group you assign to take certain training modules in the training area.
-Creating the group is done in the Groups tab of the Users area.
-You can call it “Phish-Prone Users”, “Clickers”, “Remedial Training” or whatever you’d like.
+This will also be the group you will enroll in a remedial training campaign, as detailed in Step Two.
+You can create the group in the Groups tab beneath the Users area.
+You can name it “Phish-Prone Users”, “Clickers”, “Remedial Training” or whatever you’d like.

 Create a remedial training campaign

 For your remedial training campaign, choose the following settings:

 3) Groups.
-Enroll your clickers in your Remedial Training course by selecting your Clickers group here.
+Enroll your phish-prone users in your Remedial Training course by selecting the group you set up in Step One here.

 4) Automatically enroll users that are added to the above groups in the future.
 Leave this box checked on.
 This will ensure new additions to your Clickers group are assigned the training.